lyli888/Level-3-Pandas-Jupyter/README.md

-Import the given csv data  file on in-game purchases and write a Python script to perform the following analysis:
+Import the given csv data files analyzing in-game purchases & player demographics for a newly released videogame, and write a Python script to perform the following analysis:

 ### Player Count